RocketSpace2/oleksii-oliinyk-swift-code-manager/README.md

 Although the structure may look like Domain‑Driven Design, my intention was to implement a Layered Architecture.
 As illustrated, the overall system is organized into six distinct layers:

 1. **Presentation Layer**
     - Here I have everything related the REST API, such as controller class, dto, response and request objects.
-Also here as well as in the persistence layer I have mapper class for mapping `DTO ↔ domain` object
+Also here as well as in the persistence layer I have mapper class for mapping `DTO ↔ domain object`.

 2. **Application Layer**
     - This layer is responsible for orchestrating whole application and performing validation on part which persistence and presentation layer aren't responsible for.
 It consists of two classes `"SwiftCodeManagerService"` and `"SwiftCodeInitializationService"`, where `"SwiftCodeInitializationService"` is responsible for startup initialization of the application.